Dust extraction in the pharmaceutical industry

 If you are uncertain or don´t have all the relevant data, it´s recommended to evaluate the properties of the processed material.
 Besides analysing the dust characteristic, it also makes sense to perform a dust hazard analysis to evaluate the risk for employee exposure and a dust explosion & flammability test, which can be required according to ATEX-directives.

-industry´s challenges & concerns
+Industry´s challenges & concerns

 There are three critical areas for consideration and risk assessment when handling pharmaceutical dusts: